wpaccessibility/wp-a11y-docs/docs/start/training/index.md

 # Training, learn web accessibility

 {: .alert }
-This content needs to be reviewed and expanded.
+This content will to be reviewed and expanded.
 The links need to be checked and updated.
 Related issue on [GitHub #93 Training](https://github.com/wpaccessibility/wp-a11y-docs/issues/93).
-If you want to work on this, please let us know before you start.

 ## Online events